Key takeaways

 What are Apartment breed restrictions?

 Apartment breed restrictions are rules that dictate which types of dogs a resident can have in their unit.
-Restrictions are enforced in multifamily housing because they absolve managers and owners of liability should a type of dog become aggressive.
-In fact, an apartment with no breed restrictions could be vulnerable to legal repercussions if the dog attacks on the property.
+Restrictions are enforced in multifamily housing because they absolve managers and owners of liability should a dog become aggressive.
+In fact, an apartment with no breed restrictions could be vulnerable to legal repercussions if the dog attacks the property.

 For this reason, many property insurance companies require strict enforcement of breed restrictions.
 These restrictions often center around a well-known list of the most aggressive dog breeds.
 However, this list can sometimes differ by area.